How much does a tax return cost? [2026]

 What is a tax return?

-A tax return is a formal report submitted to the Australian Taxation Office (ATO) that outlines your taxable income, deductions, expenses, and other financial information for the financial year.
-It helps the ATO determine whether you owe additional tax or are eligible for a tax refund.
+A tax return is a report you submit to the Australian Taxation Office (ATO) each financial year.
+It includes details about your income, deductions, expenses, and other financial info — and helps the ATO work out whether you need to pay more tax or if you’re due for a refund.

 If you earned any income — whether through employment, business activities, or investments — in the past financial year, you’re required to lodge an income tax return by the due date set by the ATO.